interstellar/starlight/starlight/doc/Protocol.md

 [PaymentSettleWithGuestTx](#paymentsettlewithguesttx)
 and
 [PaymentSettleWithHostTx](#paymentsettlewithhosttx),
-with the counterparty's signatures included on them.
+with the counterparty’s signatures included on them.

 Recipient transitions to a [PaymentAccepted](#paymentaccepted)